anikett35/speaking-assessment-report/README.md

 script.js

-Open index.html in any modern browser (Chrome, Edge, Firefox).
+Open index.html in any modern browser
+✔ Chrome
+✔ Edge
+✔ Firefox

-✅ No setup required – the project runs fully offline and locally.
+✅ That’s it!
+The project runs completely offline.

-📊 Where Scores Are Stored
+📊 Score Configuration

-All assessment scores are stored at the top of script.js.
+All assessment scores are defined in one place for easy editing.

-// Line 1–30 in script.js
+📁 Location: script.js (Top of the file)

 const assessmentData = {
     overall: 7.5,
     skills: {